-PI 1.2.3 Relevant information is collected to support the harvest strate Relevant information is collected to support the harvest strategy SG Issue Met?
+PI 1.2.3 2.3 Relevant information is collected to support the harvest strategy SG Issue Met?
 (Y/N) Justification/Rationale 60 a Y Some relevant information related to stock structure, stock productivity and fleet composition is available to support the harvest strategy.
 A full analytical assessment is available for the North Sea saithe stock, plus supporting background biological information (distributions, migrations, age structure, growth etc), which informs on stock structure and productivity.
 Together with information on the fleet composition of vessels exploiting saithe in the North Sea, this supports the harvest strategy. b Y Stock abundance and fishery removals are monitored and at least one indicator is available and monitored with sufficient frequency to support the harvest control rule.
 All catches of North Sea saithe by Norwegian and EU vessels are recorded in on- board log books and landings are monitored at all registered landings ports.
-ICES' annual aged-based assessments of the stock's dynamics and its exploitation level, based on analysis of international landings statistics and research survey and observer monitoring of the North Sea saithe fishery, provide information on stock abundance and fishery removals that supports the harvest control rule. composition and other data is available to support theThe saithe occurring in the ICES Sub-areas IV andregarded as an appropriate management unit, thoughsaithe in adjacent areas.
-Each of the five main explobiological sampling programme for saithe and proveused in ICES' analytical assessment of the North Setbackground biological information (distributions, mon stock structure and productivity.
-Together with Y Sufficient relevant information related to stock structure, stock productivity, fleet composition and other data is available to support the harvest strategy.
+ICES' annual aged-based assessments of the stock's dynamics and its exploitation level, based on analysis of international landings statistics and research survey and observer monitoring of the North Sea saithe fishery, provide information on stock abundance and fishery removals that supports the harvest control rule.
+80 a Y Sufficient relevant information related to stock struct composition and other data is available to support the harvest struct are available to support the harvest struct are available to support the harvest struct and provides and provides and provides and provides and provides are available to support the north Section of the structure and productivity.
+Together with information of the north Section of the north Section of the structure and productivity.
+Together with information of the north Section Sufficient relevant information related to stock structure, stock productivity, fleet composition and other data is available to support the harvest strategy.
 The saithe occurring in the ICES Sub-areas IV and VI and Division IIIa are regarded as an appropriate management unit, though some mixing may occur with saithe in adjacent areas.
 Each of the five main exploiting countries undertakes a biological sampling programme for saithe and provides information on catch at age used in ICES' analytical assessment of the North Sea saithe stock, and supporting background biological information (distributions, migrations, growth etc) informs on stock structure and productivity.
-Together with information on the fleet composition of vessels exploiting saithe in the North Sea, this adequately supports the harvest strategy. accuracy and coverage consistent with the harvest control rulindicators are available and monitored with sufficient frequentharvest control rule.Collection of accurate and verifiable international landings statisticSea saithe fishery, and research survey and observer monitoring, ato conduct an annual assessment of the stock's dynamics and its exThis assessment has been carried out since 1987 and generates thewhich supports the harvest control rule, by tailoring annual TACsstock (SSB) levels via control of fishing mortality (F).
-Landings of Stock abundance and fishery removals are regularly monitored at a level of accuracy and coverage consistent with the harvest control rule , and one or more indicators are available and monitored with sufficient frequency to support the harvest control rule.
+Together with information on the fleet composition of vessels exploiting saithe in the North Sea, this adequately supports the harvest strategy. b Y Stock abundance and fishery removals are regularly monitored at a level of accuracy and coverage consistent with the harvest control rule , and one or more indicators are available and monitored with sufficient frequency to support the harvest control rule.
 Collection of accurate and verifiable international landings statistics from the North Sea saithe fishery, and research survey and observer monitoring, are used by ICES to conduct an annual assessment of the stock's dynamics and its exploitation level.
 This assessment has been carried out since 1987 and generates the ICES advice which supports the harvest control rule, by tailoring annual TACs and quotas to stock (SSB) levels via control of fishing mortality (F).
-Landings of all fleets are monitored in real time so that any potential overrun of national quotas is avoided. c Y There is good information on all other fishery removals from the stock.
+Landings of all fleets are monitored in real time so that any potential overrun of national quotas is avoided. с Y There is good information on all other fishery removals from the stock.

-Document: MSC Full Assessment Reporting Template V1.2 page 75 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 75 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03